bjpop/rover/README.txt

 The software accepts a tab-delimited file (TSV) listing the coordinates of the target-specific primers used for targeted enrichment based on a specified genome-build.
 It also accepts aligned sequence files resulting from mapping to the same genome-build.
 ROVER-PCR Variant Caller identifies the amplicon a given read-pair represents and removes the primer sequences by using the mapping co-ordinates and primer co-ordinates.
+It can also optionally check the primer sequences at the 5' ends to ensure that they are within a certain threshold score away from the expected sequence, based on a gapped alignment.

-It considers completely overlapping read-pairs with respect to primer-intervening sequence.
+It considers completely overlapping read-pairs with respect to primer- intervening sequence.
 Only when a variant is observed in both reads of a read-pair does the signal contribute to a tally of read-pairs containing or not containing the variant.
 A user-defined threshold informs the minimum number of and proportion of read-pairs a variant must be observed in for a ‘call’ to be made.
 ROVER-PCR Variant Caller also reports the depth of coverage across amplicons to facilitate the identification of any regions that may require further screening.

 --------------------------------------------------------------------------------
 Command line usage: